 After it has been determined that the rectal tumor can be completely freed from the adjacent structures, the blood supply to the rectosigmoid is divided.
 The venous drainage should be ligated as early as possible to keep the vascular spread of tumor cells to a minimum.
 Although involved lymph nodes may not be evident in the mesentery over the bifurcation of the aorta, it is desirable to ligate the inferior mesenteric artery just distal to the origin of the left colic artery (Figure 11).
 The contents of the proximal clamps are tied, and the ligation is reinforced by a transfixing suture.
 Some prefer to ligate the inferior mesenteric artery as near its point of origin from the aorta as possible.
 Usually, this level is surprisingly near the ligament of Treitz.
 The blood supply to the sigmoid to be used as a colostomy is now derived from the middle artery through the marginal artery of Drummond.

-Following this, the abdominal cavity and ...
+Following this, the abdominal cavity and pelvis are completely walled off with gauze as a preliminary ...